What We Mean By Heaven

 Mudita: empathetic joy - taking joy in another's joy.
 Like all of the Virtues, mudita is a movement away from separateness, towards unity.
 By seeing another’s joy and having that spark our own joy, we are moving away from the jealousy, schadenfreude and negativity that society has until now largely encouraged, and towards a unity of shared joy.
 With a well-developed understanding of mudita, we start finding joy in every moment.
 Delighting in another’s delight leads us to actively seek out ways to increase others’ happiness, to the extent that doing so doesn’t impinge on any of the other Virtues.
 As mudita blossoms into its fullness, we begin to experience the quiet and powerful shared joy that all consciousness possesses as a result of simply existing: the delight in supporting each other in exploration and growth, and the delight in collectively rising to new heights of existence.

 Upekka: equanimity in all things.
 By practicing upekka, we are developing non-reactivity in the moment.
 Life presents us with endless catalyst – endless opportunities for learning and growth; and while we always have the choice of how to react, too often an unconscious and unwholesome reaction can arise in response.
 In orienting towards equanimity, we begin to catch those moments of unconscious reaction that frequently occur in response to catalyst, where we fall into a karma and repeat certain unhelpful patterns, and as a result we begin to move more consciously and with more intentionality through our life.
-Upekka acts as the cradle in which the first three Heavenly Virtues are able to flourish.
+Upekka acts as the cradle in which the first three Virtues are able to flourish.
 With a well-developed sense of equanimity, we can experience each of the first three Virtues to their fullness without becoming overwhelmed by the emotions that arise, and without being frequently drawn by blind reaction into less wholesome patterns of behavior.

-In addition to the traditional four brahmaviharas listed above, this community recognizes and moves with a fifth Heavenly Virtue:
+In addition to the traditional four brahmaviharas listed above, this community recognizes and moves with a fifth Virtue:

 Sovereignty: we are all equal and worthy of respect.
 Sovereignty is a concept that many have not considered in great depth.
 It is the belief that all beings are intrinsically equal, share the same intrinsic self-worth and are accordingly worthy of the same intrinsic respect.
 As sovereignty develops, we begin to see that rigid hierarchies and control structures are not necessary or helpful, and instead in combination with the other Virtues, more egalitarian and consensus-based organizational and governance structures can successfully arise and prosper.
 Similarly, we begin to see how dependent connections – situations in which one being uses its energy to help another being hide or cling – are inherently unwholesome, since no one involved is benefited by the arrangement; the being providing the energy is drained for the purpose of helping the recipient avoid growth.
 Dependent connections currently arise in many facets of family life, platonic and business relationships, romantic partnerships, and society at large, and as we become more familiar with our sovereignty, we learn how to shed those in ways that respect ourselves and the others involved.
 With a well-developed understanding of sovereignty, we become able to treat each other equally regardless of respective station in life.
 We see that it is unwholesome to place any being on a pedestal – to elevate them above us in our minds – and it is similarly unwholesome to view any being as inferior and below us in our minds.
 We see that every being has the same worth as every other being, and the difference is only in the roles we are choosing to play in this incarnation.
 That is true of humans, animals, spirits and gods.
 We understand that the gods are not above us, they are just different from us, and they serve in their own way, just as we do.
 They can be interacted with as peers – partners in this amazing co-creation of reality in which we are all participating.
 We are all important parts of creation.